November 11, 2016

 This year’s gala celebrated the 10 year anniversary of the organization's founding, as well as recognized the individuals and organizations that have made it a priority to ensure that our veterans not only return home with honor and pride, but are regarded as some of the most important and valuable members of our society.
 Throughout the private and public sectors, there are individuals who have displayed an unparalleled commitment to ensuring that our veterans our transitioning successfully.

 There are nonprofit leaders who make a difference for veterans like Elaine Katz, who received the Jackson Drysdale Civilian of the Year award for her work with the Kessler Foundation in helping disabled veterans find work through partnering with GI Go Fund in training disabled veterans for work.
-The award was named in honor of the late son of PSEG Nuclear President and GI Go Fund Board Member Diana Drysdale, whose son showed a great commitment to helping veterans at a young age that inspired her and others to support our military men and women.
+The award was named in honor of the late son of PSEG Power Ventures President and GI Go Fund Board Member Diana Drysdale, whose son showed a great commitment to helping veterans at a young age that inspired her and others to support our military men and women.

 Panasonic North American CEO Joe Taylor was awarded the Corporate Leadership award for his company's work in partnering with GI Go Fund to create a one of a kind incubator and training center in Newark for veterans and their families.